msknorr/goat-public/README.md

    ```sh
    $ python train.py "./data_paper/imagedata.csv"
    ```
+Training took approximately 6 hours on a RTX3080 GPU.
 ###
 ###  Training on your own data
 A dataframe in the following format is required.